 Now that we know which of the two sides is maternal and which paternal, we will use the Replace function and replace G1 and G2 grandparent codes with M1 and M2.
-Likewise G3 and G4 will be replaced with P1 and P2.
+Likewise, G3 and G4 will be replaced with P1 and P2.

 Image 21.
 Replacing grandparent codes

 E.A. matches all three siblings between 6 and 14.5 and we know already that my aunt has M2 at that position.
-Therefore, M2 will also be assigned to my mother and uncle at 6 to 17.5 (and because of the half match with aunt P1 on their paternal copy) and then automatically extended to the left end.
+Therefore, M2 will also be assigned to my mother and uncle from 6 to 17.5 (and because of the half match with aunt P1 on their paternal copy) and then automatically extended to the left end.
 In addition, my uncle’s segment is extended to the right until his recombination point at 30.